MAKING THE MOST OF YOUR HOLIDAY | Sharon Henry

 10. Walk Jacobs Ladder

 A ‘must do’ for all visitors is to walk the 699 steps of Jacob’s Ladder.
 The trick is to take your time and plan plenty of rest stops, if you’re worried about heights, don’t look down!
 Afterwards, drop into the St Helena Museum at the foot of the Ladder for a certificate to prove you did it.

 More Information About Things To Do on St Helena

 Want to learn more about St Helena and things to do on the island?

-What The Saints Did Next have now produced two e-magazines on St Helena, 66 pages each, filled with stories and stunning photography.
-The magazine is called, ‘Breeze’ and both issues are free.
+What The Saints Did Next have now produced three e-magazines on St Helena, 66 pages each, filled with stories and stunning photography.
+The magazine is called, ‘Breeze’ and all issues are free.

-The first can be downloaded right away.
-To access the NEW Breeze (2016) you will need to subscribe to this blog by email (which can be done in less than 30 seconds).
+They can be downloaded right away.
+To access the latest issue, Breeze 3 (2017) you will need to subscribe to this blog by email (which can be done in less than 30 seconds).

 Click Here for more about our Breeze e-magazine.